 Length and width

 When it comes to the perfect length of the paddle board, you have to consider where you will use it.
 In case you are not familiar with choosing the right board size, you can see how it works here and use the comparison to pick the best SUP for your style.
 If you want to surf, then you should go with a shortboard that measures under 9′ in length.
 In case you’re interested in using it on calm lakes and to surf, then you should go with a medium board that measures between 9′ and 12′.
-If you want to race or tour, you definitely have to buy a long board that measures between 12.6′ and 14′.
+If you want to race or tour, you definitely have to buy a longboard that measures between 12.6′ and 14′.
 Now that we have covered everything there is to know about the length of the board, it’s time to move on to the width.
-This spec is important because it determines the stability that the product offers, wide boards that measure approximately 31″ or more being slow but very stable, while narrow boards that measure between 29″ and 30″ giving you speed but lacking stability.
+This spec is important because it determines the stability that the board offers, wide boards that measure approximately 31″ or more being slow but very stable, while narrow boards that measure between 29″ and 30″ giving you speed but lacking stability.

-Last but not least, you have to look at the fins of the product before purchasing it because they add tracking and stability.
+Last but not least, you have to look at the fins before purchasing the board because they add tracking and stability.
 The variations that you will encounter include large single fins, 3-fin set-ups, race fins, and fins for inflatable SUPs.
 The large single fin is placed in a special box that has a channel which allows the fin to slide back and forth.
 The 3-fin set-up condones straight tracking of calm water and it offers a great control when surfing.
 The race fins are ideal for downwind runs due to the fact that they help long boards track easier in large wind waves.
 Lastly, the fins for inflatable SUPs are detachable, and they add stability.